 - Income from investments such as mutual funds or retirement accounts where you do not directly control investment decisions.

-- Income from service on an advisory committee or review panel for a government agency, an institution of higher education, an academic teaching hospital, medical center or research institute affiliated with an institution of higher education
+- Income from service on an advisory committee or review panel for a U.S. government agency, a U.S. institution of higher education, an academic teaching hospital, medical center or research institute affiliated with a U.S. institution of higher education

 My financial interests change periodically.
 When do I have to update my disclosure?

 You have an ongoing obligation to disclose your SFI throughout the course of an award.
 The regulation states that Investigators must update financial disclosures within thirty (30) days of acquiring or discovering a new SFI.
 Once disclosed, CMU has 60 days to review the disclosure and determine whether the SFI is related to your research, if a COI exists, and to manage the COI and report to the funding agency.

 You do not need to disclose ongoing fluctuations in the value of your previously disclosed SFIs.
 Annual updates are sufficient in most cases.
 If a more recent update is needed to manage a specific conflict, ORIC will ask you to provide additional detail.